Iranian President Ebrahim Raisi and foreign minister confirmed dead in helicopter crash - KESQ

 Iranian President Ebrahim Raisi and foreign minister confirmed dead in helicopter crash

-By Negar Mahmoodi, Artemis Moshtaghian, Tamara Qiblawi, Sophie Tanno and Helen Regan, CNN
+By Negar Mahmoodi, Artemis Moshtaghian, Tamara Qiblawi, Sophie Tanno, Helen Regan and Rob Picheta, CNN

 (CNN) — Ultraconservative Iranian President Ebrahim Raisi was killed Sunday, along with his foreign minister, in a helicopter crash in Iran’s remote northwest, injecting fresh uncertainty as the country’s hardline clerical establishment navigates rising regional tensions and domestic discontent.

-Note: Correction: This article has been updated to remove a reference to former President Hassan Rouhani running in the 2021 election.